jimididit/tiktok-autoblocker/README.md

 **Script not appearing on TikTok pages:**

-1. Re-copy `tampermonkey/script.js` into Tampermonkey and save it.
-The script has to run outside the page (`@inject-into content`) or TikTok's content security policy blocks it and nothing appears.
+1. Re-copy `tampermonkey/script.js` into Tampermonkey and save it. `@grant unsafeWindow` runs the script in Tampermonkey's sandbox, so TikTok's page content security policy does not block it. `@grant none` injects into the page and the script never appears.
 2. Check if Tampermonkey is installed and enabled
 3. Verify the script is enabled in Tampermonkey dashboard
 4. Check browser console for error messages